Stephens-Library/Designing-Data-Intensive-Applications/chapter_1/Scalable Applications.md

 1. When the load parameter increases and the system resources are unchanged (CPU, memory, bandwidth), how is the performance affected?
 2. When a load paramter is increased, how much must the resources increase to keep the performances unchanged

+*For clarification purposes, a load parameter is a factor that impacts the load of a system, not the actual load itself*

 Both questions require a performance numbers, so let's look briefly at describing the performance of the system

 In a batch processing system such as Hadoop, we care about *throughput*, the number of records we can process per second, or the total time it takes to run a job on a dataset of a certain size